Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 How Does Live Upgrade of a Cache Cluster Work?

-To keep your cluster version up-to-date, NCache offers Bridge topology for WAN replication that acts as a bridge between two cache clusters.
+To keep your cluster version up-to-date, NCache offers a Bridge topology for WAN replication that acts as a bridge between two cache clusters.
 In this way, you can incrementally replicate the data of your currently running cache to the latest NCache cache using that bridge in between while the caches continue to run.

 Follow the steps provided here to upgrade your cluster's caches through Live Upgrade.